Matt Olson Player Props: Braves vs. Reds

 Reds Pitching Rankings

-- The Reds pitching staff ranks third in the league with a collective 10.4 strikeouts per nine innings.
+- The pitching staff for the Reds has a collective 10 K/9, the fifth-best in the league.

-- The Reds have a 4.55 team ERA that ranks 16th across all league pitching staffs.
+- The Reds have a 4.86 team ERA that ranks 19th among all league pitching staffs.

-- Reds pitchers combine to surrender seven home runs (0.8 per game), the sixth-fewest in baseball.
+- Reds pitchers combine to allow the sixth-fewest home runs in baseball (nine total, 0.9 per game).

-- Cessa (0-0) makes the start for the Reds, his second of the season.
+- The Reds will look to Greene (0-0) in his third start this season.

-- In his most recent time out -- out of the bullpen on Monday -- the righty tossed 2/3 innings against the Atlanta Braves while surrendering hits.
+- His last time out was in relief on Tuesday when the righty tossed 2/3 innings against the Atlanta Braves while giving up hits.

 © 2023 Data Skrive.
 All rights reserved.